Maurice Visscher: Activism

 An outspoken humanist, Visscher contributed a regular column to The Humanist from 1942 to 1954 and signed the Humanist Manifesto II in 1973.
 He served as chairman of the organization Minnesotans against the War in Vietnam, which placed an anti-Vietnam War advertisement in the Minneapolis Star-Tribune in 1967.
 He was also an avid defender of academic freedom and opponent of McCarthyism.
 As a board member of the Unitarian Service Committee (USC) during World War II, he organized and headed the "Nutrition Mission", a collaborative mission between the USC and the United Nations Relief and Rehabilitation Administration.
 The mission, launched in 1945, was aimed at researching malnutrition in Italy.
 He was a volunteer medical advisor to Group Health in the 1950s.

 Personal life

 Visscher married Gertrude Pieters on August 12, 1925.
 They had two sons and two daughters.

 Though raised a Calvinist, Visscher converted to Unitarianism in 1934, when he became a member of the Third Unitarian Church of Chicago.
-Nevertheless, he later credited the rigid doctrines of Calvinism with instilling a lifelong sense of urgency in him.
+He later credited the rigid doctrines of Calvinism with instilling a lifelong sense of urgency in him.

 He died of cancer on May 1, 1983.